The Ranch: Residential Treatment at our Therapeutic Farm

 Life at the Ranch in Cuttingsville is centered around upkeep of a diverse Vermont farm.

 Each day residents and staff, in small groups, participate in all the work involved in keeping a community of nearly 70 people going.
 There are generally four crews which are engaged in five hours of work each day.
 Our farm crew takes care of our cows, sheep, chickens, and pigs, and runs the haying operation every summer.
-Our gardens crew tends our vegetable and flower gardens, lends a hand in the kitchen, oversees our year-round farmers\' market booth in Rutland, and does most of the holiday preparation.
+Our gardens crew tends our vegetable and flower gardens, lends a hand in the kitchen, oversees our year-round farmers market booth in Rutland, and does most of the holiday preparation.
 The woods crew busies itself in our 700 acres of forest, felling, limbing, bucking, splitting and hauling the wood we need to heat our buildings and run our substantial maple sugaring operation.
 On the shop crew, residents build and repair furniture, fix tools, and keep our engines running.
 Other projects include sewing, cleaning, painting, landscaping, and all kinds of other work required to keep the Ranch running through all seasons.

 For many, the Ranch is the first and most intense taste of community in a world that, more and more, shifts people farther and farther apart.
 The idea of shared efforts and accomplishments is alien, leaving more than one resident to wonder aloud what good the community is doing them.
 It\'s a question answered by time and acclimation to living life among others who know and respect them: community is the antidote to the isolation of illness and addiction.
 To depend on others, and have them depend on you, is an experience often under-appreciated in a quick-fix society.

 The Spring Lake Ranch approach is one of teamwork.
 Residents have a clinical team leader, a house advisor and a resident advocate that make up their team.
-In weekly Review Meetings, they support the resident in creating an action plan with goals and strategies specific to their needs.
+In weekly review meetings, they support the resident in creating an action plan with goals and strategies specific to their needs.
 Through working with a consistent advising team familiar with each resident, and with input from the community, residents learn to recognize and manage the symptoms of illness and the hallmarks of addiction, acquiring the tools to reduce the impact of these devastating forces on their lives.

 Over time, the resident becomes more responsible for recognizing triggers and managing the stresses of life.
 The more involved and informed a resident is in the course of his or her treatment, the more likely he or she will be able to use the Spring Lake experience beyond the Ranch to realize the dream of a richer life.

-We employ Mary Ellen Copeland\'s Wellness Recovery Action Plan (WRAP) for both mental illness and dual diagnosis.
+We employ Mary Ellen Copeland's Wellness Recovery Action Plan (WRAP) for both mental illness and dual diagnosis.
 This is a system of guided self-discovery, helping residents proactively manage their own wellness.

 For people struggling with addiction, the Ranch offers a safe sober living environment, insulating people from the triggers that might otherwise pull them off their paths, giving them a chance to move into sobriety with a solid base in place.

-Prevention being the best medicine, our trained medical staff, clinical team leaders, and resident advocates work closely with each resident to help them manage symptoms, sidestep emergencies, and prevent hospitalization.
+Additionally, our trained medical staff, clinical team leaders, and resident advocates work closely with each resident to help them manage symptoms, sidestep emergencies, and prevent hospitalization.

 We recognize that residents need time for their own creative pursuits, to take the time to find a sense of self often lost through illness.
 At Spring Lake Ranch they have the opportunity to try new things or rekindle old passions.